 - Thai history and culture

-- Famous tree grown around a Buddha statue's head
+- A famous tree that has grown around a Buddha statue's head

-Located only two hours by bus from Bangkok and set on the famous River Kwai, Kanchanaburi is a great place to escape from the hustle in Bangkok.
+Located only two hours by bus from Bangkok and set on the famous River Kwai, Kanchanaburi is another relatively nearby option for escaping the hustle in Bangkok.

-Kanchanaburi has lots of World War II history.
-It's the home to the most famous bridge constructed as part of the "Death Railway" intended to connect Bangkok and and Rangoon (now Yangon).
-The bridge was made famous in the movie, The Bridge Over the River Kwai, inspired by the novel.
+Kanchanaburi is rich with World War II history.
+It's home to the most famous bridge constructed as part of the "Death Railway" intended to connect Bangkok and Rangoon (now Yangon).
+The bridge was made famous in the 1957 movie, The Bridge On the River Kwai, inspired by a French novel.
+Historically, a few things are "off" — but that barely deters visitors who come to see the renowned bridge.

-Numerous museums and beautiful national parks with swimming under waterfalls makes Kanchanaburi a hit with war history buffs and backpackers.
+A couple interesting museums and beautiful national parks with swimming under waterfalls make Kanchanaburi a hit with war history buffs and backpackers.

 Some Reasons to Visit Kanchanaburi: